berkinKagan/PlanRem/README.md

 The main interface will display a list of your saved plans or an empty list if no plans have been created yet.

 To create a new plan, click the "New Plan" button.
-This will open a dialog where you can enter the plan's title and description.
+This will open a dialogue where you can enter the plan's title and description.

 After creating the plan, it will appear in the list of saved plans.